 Having a baby in Singapore may seem like a scary notion with hormone changes and hefty fees tagged to pregnancy, delivery and the costs of raising a child in one of the world’s most expensive cities.
 But there are perks to having a child that you can call your own, and there is support from the government to help parents to defray the initial costs.
-So keep calm and read on to learn more about baby grants, freebies and savings tips in Singapore.
+So keep calm and read on to learn more about baby bonus, freebies and savings tips in Singapore.

 Baby Bonus Cash Gift